julianheinrich/parallelcoordinates.de/tutorial/_posts/2015-08-01-point-line-duality.md

 layout: post
 ---

-The point-line duality is the most fundamental concept for parallel coordinates, as it provides the basis for mapping patterns from Cartesian to parallel coordinates and vice versa.
+The point-line duality {% cite inselberg_plane_1985 %} is the most fundamental concept for parallel coordinates, as it provides the basis for mapping patterns from Cartesian to parallel coordinates and vice versa.
 The duality consists of two parts:

 1. points in Cartesian coordinates are mapped to lines in parallel coordinates and
 2. points in parallel coordinates are represented by lines in Cartesian coordinates.